 Live even better!
 I’m sharing my best gifts of health and wellness.

-With the year coming to an end, what are you wrapping most?
+With the year coming to an end, what are you wrapping up?
 Gifts?
 Projects?
-Or maybe yourself in a blanket?
-I have a few tools to help you get a jump on the new year.
+Or maybe yourself in a blanket? 😉I have a few tools to help you get a LiveBest jump on the new year.

-Things slow down in my office this time of year, so I wrap up projects, clean off my desk, and catch up on journals.
-This is when I tie up some loose ends and plan for the new year.
+Things slow down in my office this time of year, so I wrap up projects, clean off my desk, and catch up on reading journals.
+Probably like you, I’m tying up loose ends and planning for the new year.

-Speaking of calendars, I do record the “good stuff.”
-When achievements, compliments, fun outings and special events happen, I jot them down.
+Speaking of calendars, I like to record the “good stuff.”
+When achievements, compliments, fun outings, and special events happen, I jot them down.
 That way I can look back on the year and remember things that fed my soul.
+I keep a running year-by-year list, a timeline, on the Notes app on my phone so I can scroll through to see where I traveled, special events, and major events – like the colonoscopy I had this year.
+What were your biggies this year?
 What fed your soul this year?

 What would you like to see more of from LiveBest to help you live even better?
 Leave a note in the comments below.

-‘course I’m also wrapping gifts.
-In case you are wondering how you can share the gifts of health and wellness, I’ve compiled a few things for you too consider.
+Of course I’m also wrapping gifts. 🎁 In case you are wondering how you can share the gifts of health and wellness, I’ve got a few ideas for you.

 Is your goal to eat more fruits and vegetables?

-- You might like a good blender to make smoothie.
+- You might like a good blender to make smoothies.
 I use a Vitamix.
-This size fits under the counter.
+This size fits under the cabinets.

 - Some people spiralize to boost their vegetable eating.
 I prefer a serrated paring knife, 8-inch chef’s knife or a food processor, but lots and lots of people love the shreds.

 - How about a salad spinner that doesn’t slide around the counter?
-Not just for lettuce, rinse herbs and berries in it too.
+Not just for lettuce, but use it to rinse herbs and berries.